 Hale Groves also offers a fruit of the month club.
 They also sell the famed Honeybells, a special variety of oranges prized for their sweetness and juicy fruit.

-No matter what food subscription box you decide is right for you, be sure to always consult reviews and understand what meets your needs.
+No matter what meal subscription box you decide is right for you, be sure to always consult reviews and understand what meets your needs.
 Even the best food subscription services are far from perfect, but if you do your research and ask questions, you may very well be on your way to fresh, delicious foods far more quickly.